MConnor101/FuzzBuddy/README.md

 [IMG_7881.pdf](https://github.com/user-attachments/files/18033664/IMG_7881.pdf)

-Here is a enviromental test of the circuit using a waveform generator and observing the output of the FuzzBuddy on the oscilliscope.
+Here is an enviromental test of the circuit using a waveform generator and observing the output of the FuzzBuddy on the oscilliscope.